MPRJ, PM and city hall task force topples future militia mall valued at R$ 5 million

-RIO — In a joint operation, the Public Ministry of Rio (MPRJ) and city and state agencies have just arrived in Rio das Pedras, this Friday morning, to demolish an irregular two-story building that would belong to militiamen working in the region.
+RIO — In a joint operation, the Public Ministry of Rio (MPRJ) and city and state agencies have just arrived in Rio das Pedras this Friday morning to demolish an irregular two-story building that supposedly belonged to militiamen who operate in the region.
 According to investigations by the Special Action Group to Combat Organized Crime (Gaeco), a shopping mall was being built at the site, at Estrada do Itanhangá, 625, in Rio das Pedras, West Zone of Rio de Janeiro.
 The destruction of the property represents a loss, according to investigators, of around R$ 5 million to the militia.

 ‘Untouchables Operation’: All militiamen in Rio das Pedras arrested in January 2019 sentenced